You have no courses in your cart.Go shopping

 4 – 9 learners, ages 13-18

-As learners explore and apply the principles of argumentation and debate, they’ll learn how to read academic research papers, examine controversial topics, learn to be critical in academic inquiry, analyze and utilize primary source documents, engage in argumentative discussions, and construct argumentative academic essays.
+As learners explore and apply the principles of argumentation, they’ll learn how to read academic research papers, examine controversial topics, learn to be critical in academic inquiry, analyze and utilize primary source documents, engage in argumentative discussions, and construct argumentative academic essays.

 Horace, the Roman writer, declared, “Concordia discors”—Harmony in discord.